The Evolution of Natural Language Models: Understanding Their Impact on AI

 Early successes included:

-Neural models for sentiment and compositional meaning
+Neural models for sentiment analysis and compositional meaning

 Dense word embeddings that captured similarity and analogy